-- Chase Sapphire Reserve Card (Review): $450 annual fee, 3X points on travel and dining, better travel perks
+- Chase Sapphire Reserve (Review): $450 annual fee; 3X points on travel and dining; better travel perks

-- Premier Rewards Gold Card from American Express (Review): Higher annual fee, up to 3X points on certain travel purchases, airline and hotel credits
+- American Express® Gold Card (Review): $250 annual fee; up to 4X points on certain purchases; dining, airline, and hotel credits

 - Airline and Hotel Credit Cards: Co-branded with specific airlines and hotels, where they provide brand-specific rewards and benefits

 - Discover it® Miles (Review): No annual fee; 1.5X miles for every purchase; double miles for the first year

 - 3X Ultimate Rewards points per dollar on: